DEOF

 2007

+Ann and Sandy Cross Conservation Area used DEOF funding to develop and review their safety management procedures.
 This organization had participated in the DEOF Safety Management Workshop in 2006.
-To continue work begun at this workshop, this organization used a grant to support a safety audit workshop.
-This workshop identified health and safety issues leading to the development of a Health and Safety Policy in 2008.
+To continue work begun at this workshop, this organization used the grant to support a safety audit workshop which led to the development of its Health and Safety Policy the following year.
+Read the final report here.

 2006

-DEOF gave a grant to run a Safety Management Workshop for non- formal outdoor and experiential education service providers
+University of Calgary Kananaskis Field Station used DEOF funding to run a Safety Management Workshop for non-formal outdoor and experiential education service providers.
+Read the final report here.

 2004